Running a freelance business is like baking cookies: Clients don't care what tools you use, only that they get a delicious cookie at the end.

 Different Processes, Same End Result

-When establishing and growing a freelance business, systems and processes are critical to long-term sustainability, yet again, there is no one cookie-cutter, one-size-fits-all solution.
-As with our own processes we follow when baking, nearly every freelancer I know who does the same thing I do follows a slightly different process to get the job done.
+When establishing and growing a freelance business, documented systems and processes are critical to long-term sustainability, yet again, there is no one cookie-cutter, one-size-fits-all solution.
+As with our own baking process, nearly every freelancer I know who does the same thing I do follows a slightly different process to get the job done.

 When making M&M cookies: